Peachvon/marquee_ez/README.md

 ## Usage

-TODO:Use instead of Text widget
+Use instead of Text widget

 ```dart
 MarqueeEZ(text:"test",